-- (1) Member of the audit committee upon the effectiveness of the registration statement of which this prospectus forms a part. - (2) Member of the compensation committee upon the effectiveness of the registration statement of which this prospectus forms a part. - (3) Member of the corporate governance and nominating committee upon the effectiveness of the registration statement of which this prospectus forms a part. - (4) Dr. Brennan will resign from our board of directors effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+- (1) Member of the audit committee. - (2) Member of the compensation committee. - (3) Member of the corporate governance and nominating committee. - (4) Dr. Brennan resigned from our board of directors effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.